Frankie Lymon's Tombstone Blues 3: The Revival

 After listening to Gossert’s program, Ronnie starting going to the Relic Rack each week looking for hard-to-find harmony group records, and he and Olb started meeting at Ronnie’s home to talk music and share their passion for vocal groups.

-“He had a history of being a DJ at East Rutherford High School dances where he lived, Olb said.
+“He had a history of being a DJ at East Rutherford High School dances where he lived in New Jersey, Olb said.
 “It was very Italian and doo wop was the big music.”
 Ronnie, who was six years older than Olb, was active in the music until 1964.
 “He had between 900 and 1,000 records in his collection but he stopped buying music after the British Invasion which he didn’t like,” Olb said.

 “Ronnie got married in 1963 and started a family.
 He was driving truck for 7-Up at this time, delivering soda to stores,” Olb recalled.
 “Seven years later, he heard Gus Gossert’s show on WCBS-FM in New York and he got back into the music in a big way.”